TraveLER: A Modular Multi-LMM Agent Framework for Video Question-Answering: Additional Implementation Details

 \subsection{Perception Test}

-\minisection{Dataset} In comparison with earlier VideoQA datasets \citep{maharaj2017dataset, zhu2015uncovering, zeng2016leveraging} that focus on computational tasks such as classification, detection, or tracking, Perception Test is a dataset that focuses on skills such as memory, abstraction, physics, and semantics.
+\minisection{Dataset} In comparison with earlier VideoQA datasets \citep{maharaj2017dataset, zhu2017uncovering, zeng2016leveraging} that focus on computational tasks such as classification, detection, or tracking, Perception Test is a dataset that focuses on skills such as memory, abstraction, physics, and semantics.
 Moreover, it is designed to test the transfer capabilities of different models and intended to be approached in a few-shot or zero-shot manner.
 The dataset consists of 11.6k real-world videos with an average length of 23 seconds, and 38K multiple choice QA questions.
+This dataset is in English.

 \minisection{Inference Details} For Perception Test, we use LLaVA-1.6 (Vicuna 13B) as the LMM and GPT-3.5 (gpt-3.5-turbo-0125) as the LLM.
 We used shorter, simplified prompts, with no answer choices included in the Extractor prompt.
 We also initialize the memory bank with 5 frames, and use the multi-frame Retriever with 5 frames.